pangloss/fermor/README.md

 into small atomic units.
 This decomposition leads to surprising flexibility without any performance overhead at all.

+## Force directed graph layout

+This project also includes a force directed layout engine that was originally based on Force Atlas in Gephi.
+It has been substantially changed and behaves very differently from Force Atlas now, though.

+My goal with this layout engine is to rapidly unfold nets that look like long chains, minimizing unneeded crossings and producing a final layout that is reasonably dense in a minimal rectangular area.

 ### Introduction

 To traverse from one sequence of vertices to a related sequence of vertices